 The EFPIA Code of Practice requires disclosing transfers of value to healthcare professionals and healthcare organisations.
-Under these regulations, EFPIA member companies will have to disclose the names of healthcare professionals or organisations that have received payments or other transfers of value from them.
+Under these regulations, EFPIA member companies must disclose the names of healthcare professionals or organisations that have received payments or other transfers of value from them.
 They will also have to disclose the total amounts of value transferred by type of activity.
-The payments to healthcare professionals include consultancy fees, speaker fees and sponsorship to attend meetings.
+Payments to healthcare professionals include consultancy fees, speaker fees and sponsorship to attend meetings.
 Moreover, donations and grants to healthcare organisations must be disclosed.
 Payments made for research and development activities are disclosed in aggregate.

 The disclosure of payments is published differently in the respective EU member states.
-In the majority of countries, payments are disclosed annually on company websites.
-In some European countries, disclosure on a central government platform is also required due to national legal regulations (eg. France, Belgium et al).
+In most countries, payments are disclosed annually on company websites.
+In some European countries (France, Belgium, etc), disclosure on a central government platform is also required due to national legal regulations.
 In addition, disclosure is also performed through EFPIA's member associations in some countries.